ibm-cloud-architecture/eda-quickstarts/quarkus-reactive-kafka-producer/README.md

 Normally events can be considered at the domain level, as it is a business decision to define what data elements to share with other.
 It is also fine to consider them at the infrastructure level.
-In this template the avro schemas in src/main/avro use the package
+In this template the avro schemas in `src/main/avro` use the package
-namespace: `ibm.eda.demo.ordermgr.infra.events` but this could be changed to be `ibm.eda.demo.ordermgr.domain.events`
+namespace: `ibm.eda.demo.ordermgr.infra.events` but this could be changed to be `ibm.eda.demo.ordermgr.domain.events`.

 The REST resource delegates to a service where you may want to implement the business logic with the domain entities.
 The service class should be tested by isolation.